microsoftgraph/msgraph-sdk-php-core/README.md

 You can create a Guzzle HTTP client object pre-configured for use with the Graph API using our `HttpClientFactory`.
 The `HttpClientFactory` sets some Guzzle config defaults such as connection and request timeouts, and the `base_uri` to your preferred [National Cloud endpoint](https://docs.microsoft.com/en-us/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints).

-In the near future, the `HttpClientFactory` will provide some default middleware to use with teh Graph API such as retry handlers.
+In the near future, the `HttpClientFactory` will provide some default middleware to use with the Graph API such as retry handlers.
 ```php
 use Microsoft\Graph\Http\HttpClientFactory;